Bantam

 Ballantine didn't have enough money to start a publishing house himself, so he cobbled together a group of some of the greatest publishers in New York, promising to roll their various hardcover works into paperback reprint easily and affordably.
 The heads of these publishing houses, Bennett Cerf of Random House, John O’Connor of Grosset & Dunlap, Charles Scribner, Meredith Wood of the Book of the Month Club, and others, became Bantam's Board of Directors.

 Each of these men had a financial interest, therefore, in the rise of the American paperback reprint.
-However, the collaborative plan, which put money in their pockets with each book Bantam sold, meant that any innovation or change to that plan would result in decreased profits to them.
-Ian Ballantine, unfortunately, loved nothing more than innovation and change.
-There was friction from the beginning, and in 1952, it came to a head, Ballantine was fired, and he left to finally form his own publishing house.
+The collaborative plan allowed them to take a cut of every sale made from reprints of their titles.
+As a result, they had absolutely no interest in Paperback Originals or other "innovations" seen in many other paperback houses.
+Ballantine was, above all else, a great believer in innovation.
+There was friction from the beginning; and in 1952, it came to a head.
+Ballantine was fired, and he left to finally form his own publishing house.

 The western, while pretty much a dead genre now, was immensely popular in the 40's and 50's.
-Ballantine dedicated a fourth of his books to westerns.
+Bantam dedicated a fourth of their books to westerns.

 I've also included some dust jackets, extremely collectible today.
-Some of these were Infantry Journal and Superior Reprint books that Ballantine brought with him when he left Penguin, and then wrapped them in Bantam dust jackets.
+Some of these were Infantry Journal and Superior Reprint books that Ballantine brought with him when he left Penguin and then wrapped them in Bantam dust jackets for re-release.

 There were numerous gaps in Bantam edition numbers.
 For example, there are no books between 262 & 300, and none between 557 & 700.
-Only Bantam NUMBERS determine the order of printing, with prefixes such as "A," "F," and seemingly most of the rest of the alphabet, interspersed to identify various prices for books.
+Only Bantam NUMBERS determine the order of printing, with prefixes such as "A" and "F" in the early years (and seemingly most of the rest of the alphabet later on) interspersed to identify various prices and genres.

-In the "Other Bantams" folder, you will find the early Bantam Pathfinder series.
+In the "Other Bantams" folders, you will find the early Bantam Pathfinder series.
 The FB-series books were 50¢ biographies.
 "A-" and "AC" were special series books.
-NOTE: the later Pathfinder books (after about 1965) are in their regular numbered sequence, interspersed throughout the other folders.
-A second-letter "P" prefix will identify those books.
+NOTE: the later 4-digit Pathfinder, Matrix, Romance and other series books (after about 1965) are in their regular numbered sequence, interspersed throughout the other folders.

 My Most Difficult Publisher

 First, based on Tom's explanations, I'll address the large number of duplicate numbers.
-In early 1975, Bantam ran out of numbers.
-I'm not sure where all those numbers went ... for example, I have very few scans of books in the 9000's range ... but for some reason, Bantam started repeating numbers (beginning in the 2000's range) that year.
+In early 1975, Bantam ran out of numbers, so they started repeating numbers (beginning in the 2000's range) that year.
 By this period, a book's number was actually the middle part of the ISBN on the front cover, but it was usually printed as a stand-alone number on the spine.
 This system had been going on since 1969.
 Also, since the average cost of a paperback in 1975 was $1.25, many of these numbers contained a "Q" prefix, which designated that price.
-A year later, in 1976, Bantam went to a five-digit numbering system, and the problem was solved.
+A year later, in 1976, Bantam went to a five-digit numbering system and the problem was solved.
 In many of these number duplications, it is VERY evident that one was printed substantially after the other.
-Where this occurs, I have assumed that the newer book was part of this 1975-specific problem, and I have redesignated the book as part of the five-digit series, beginning with a preceding zero.
+Where this occurs, I have assumed that the newer book was part of this 1975-specific problem, and I have redesignated the book as part of the five-digit series beginning with a preceding zero.
 So, for example, you will see scans in the "02000" folder such as "02140(Q2140)."
 The number in parenthesis is the actual number displayed on the book.

 Next, I will present: